PlusKitty/bookmarklets/README.md

 # Bookmarklets
 Resource hungry browser extensions?
 Not today!
 Try bookmarklets
 ## Adding bookmarklets
-Go to "Add bookmark" and paste this as the URL.
+Go to "Add bookmark" and paste the bookmarklet code as the URL.
 ## Using bookmarklets
 Go to your desired webpage and hit the bookmark.
 JS magic!
 ## Index